DC Streetcar: H Street NE/Benning Road Line

 In late August 2011, DDOT announced the H Street Line would begin operation in the summer of 2013.
 City officials said all platform stops had been constructed along the route, but overhead electricity lines, turnarounds at each end of the line, a streetcar overnight holding facility ("car barn"), maintenance facility, and three power substations remained to be built.
 On December 17, 2012, DC Streetcar officials said only 20 percent of the H Street line remained to be completed, and that they anticipated streetcars to be rolling in October 2013.
 Testing on the H Street-Benning Road Line began in August 2014, with a planned opening date for the line in late 2014.
 After more delays, the line had been tentatively projected to open in January 2015, but on January 16 the DDOT's director Leif Dormsjo announced that the Department would no longer issue any estimates for an opening date and that he intended to reorganize the project's management team.
 On February 21, 2015, a brief flash fire was ignited on the top of a streetcar in simulated service.
 In early March 2015, DDOT suggested that the project may be scrapped entirely, if an outside review being conducted by the American Public Transportation Association found "fatal flaws", but the findings, released on March 16, found no "fatal flaws" in the project.
 Dan Malouff, a writer for the Greater Greater Washington website, reported on July 10, 2015, that a review prepared for the DDOT had identified 33 causes for continued delay in rolling out fare service.
 He said that none of the reported causes for delay were considered "fatal", but the DDOT had not yet responded to the report with a prediction as to when all the problems would be attended to.

 The DC Streetcar's H Street/Benning line eventually began public service operations on February 27, 2016.

 As of December 2021, DDOT intended to extend the line by two miles east (3.2 km) to the Benning Road Metro stop.
 This proposed extension was delayed indefinitely in 2023.

-Construction of 24/7 bus and streetcar only lanes is planned for 2025.
-The transit lanes will be installed between 3rd Street NE and Benning Road, alongside improvements to bus stops and transit signal priority.
+In 2025, construction of 24/7 bus and streetcar-only lanes was planned between 3rd Street NE and Benning Road, alongside improvements to bus stops and transit signal priority.

-Mayor Bowser's 2026 budget proposal included a plan to phase out the streetcar by 2029, replacing it with an electric bus capable of using the existing overhead electric wires.